dss(X, d, totals, q = NULL, method = c("raking", "linear", "logit"), bounds = NULL, maxit = 500, ginv = gginv(), tol = 1e-06, attributes = FALSE)

 a function that computes a "regular" matrix inverse such as

 be added to the result?
-If FALSE
+If FALSE (default), a warning is given

 if convergence within the given relative tolerance could not be achieved.Calibrate sample weights according to known marginal population totals.
 Based on initial sample weights, the so-called g-weights are computed by generalized raking procedures.
 The final sample weights need to be computed by multiplying the resulting g-weights with the initial sample weights.